storj/docs/app/node/faq/how-to-add-an-additional-drive/page.md

 ## General rules to run multiple nodes in the same network

 If you have only one external address, then you need to have a unique port for each storagenode.
-The default port for storagenode is `28967`, protocols `TCP+UDP`.&#x20;
+The default port for storagenode is `28967`, protocols `TCP+UDP`.

 ```Text
 # the public address of the node, useful for nodes behind NAT